boldflight/BibleConverter/test_EPUB/output/Acts.md

 [19] But during the night an angel of the Lord opened the doors of the prison, led them out, and said, [20] “Go and stand in the temple courts and proclaim to the people all the words of this life.”
 [21] When they heard this, they entered the temple courts at daybreak and began teaching.

+Now when the high priest and those who were with him arrived, they summoned the Sanhedrin —that is, the whole high council of the Israelites —and sent to the jail to have the apostles brought before them.
 [22] But the officers who came for them did not find them in the prison, so they returned and reported, [23] “We found the jail locked securely and the guards standing at the doors, but when we opened them, we found no one inside.”
 [24] Now when the commander of the temple guard and the chief priests heard this report, they were greatly puzzled concerning it, wondering what this could be.
 [25] But someone came and reported to them, “Look!
 The men you put in prison are standing in the temple courts and teaching the people!”
 [26] Then the commander of the temple guard went with the officers and brought the apostles without the use of force (for they were afraid of being stoned by the people).

 [27] When they had brought them, they stood them before the council, and the high priest questioned them, [28] saying, “We gave you strict orders not to teach in this name.
 Look, you have filled Jerusalem with your teaching, and you intend to bring this man’s blood on us!”
 [29] But Peter and the apostles replied, “We must obey God rather than people.
 [30] The God of our forefathers raised up Jesus, whom you seized and killed by hanging him on a tree.
 [31] God exalted him to his right hand as Leader and Savior, to give repentance to Israel and forgiveness of sins.
 [32] And we are witnesses of these events, and so is the Holy Spirit whom God has given to those who obey him.”

 [33] Now when they heard this, they became furious and wanted to execute them.
 [34] But a Pharisee whose name was Gamaliel, a teacher of the law who was respected by all the people, stood up in the council and ordered the men to be put outside for a short time.
 [35] Then he said to the council, “Men of Israel, pay close attention to what you are about to do to these men.